GBBG-27/Networking_codes/Simple_echo_server/Server/README.md

 the number of bytes sent.Data can be sent and received continuously.

-The server will run forever unless nanually stopped.With a connection made,
+The server will run forever unless manually stopped.With a connection made,

 data can be exchanged,when the client closes its connection or aborts,it will be